 - 73% of IoT projects are failing.
 This is due to limited internal expertise, budget overruns, and low-quality data.
 (Cisco The Journey to IoT Value, 2017)

-- 54% of companies believe that IoT projects can succeed through the close collaboration between IT and business admin while 48% report that a major factor for success was expertise in the matter.
+- 54% of companies believe that IoT projects can succeed through close collaboration between IT and business admin, while 48% report that a significant factor for success was expertise in the matter.
 (Cisco The Journey to IoT Value, 2017)

-Augmented reality is another game changer across various industries.
-A concept originally introduced in 1968, this technology is slowly integrating itself into our daily lives through AR glasses, AR-enhanced training materials, or games like Pokemon Go.
+Augmented reality is another game-changer across various industries.
+A concept initially introduced in 1968, this technology is slowly integrating itself into our daily lives through AR glasses, AR-enhanced training materials, or games like Pokemon Go.
 Some businesses are even making this technology more accessible to businesses and the masses.
 However, many still don’t quite know what it is or how to utilize it.
 So, studying it before leveraging it for your business might be best.